simi12345/Handala.github.io/README.md

 - IT Master Plan
 - Analyze business requirements by partnering with key stakeholders across the organization to develop solutions for IT needs.
 - Create a budgeting program for IT needs such as procurement of IT infrastructure and internal company software.
+- Weekly Report OKR Company Activity.
 - Report IT problems to stakeholders in the depot and find solutions.
-- Controlled and evaluated the performance of the CS and MNR team regarding outstanding payments, so it cannot exceed 60 days.
+- Controlled and evaluated the performance of the CS and MNR team regarding outstanding payments.
 - Troubleshoot hardware and software issues related to internal IT.

 **IT Staff @ PT.
 Depo Lautan Nusantara (_Mar 2019 - Jul 2021_)**